-As the screenshot indicates, we have navigated into a folder called "Products".
-There are two dropdown lists at the bottom.
-The first one allows us to select the type of node (page) that should be created.
+As the screenshot indicates, we navigated into a front page called "Conference".
+To add new content, click "Create new" a drop-down list will appear that allows you to select the type of node (page) that should be created.
 Please note that the contents of this list depends on the available classes (the data structures that have been set up for the site) and the permissions of the user who is currently logged in.
-This dropdown typically allows you to create generic information pages, news articles, product pages, forums and so on.
-The second dropdown list allows us to select the language which should be used when creating an object (page).
-In the screenshot above "Article" is selected from the first dropdown list and "English (United Kingdom)" is selected from the second one.
-This means that when you click the "Create here" button, the system will go ahead and create an article in English inside the "Products" folder.
+This drop-down list typically allows you to create generic information pages, news articles, product pages, forums and so on.
+When pressing "OK" on the selected object, a screen appears where you select the language which should be used when creating an object (page).
+Say you select "Article" and "English (United Kingdom)".
+This means that when you click "Enter", the system will create an article in English inside the "Conference" folder.

 There are no limitations whatsoever when it comes to the different types of nodes.
 In other words, you can create any type of node under any other node as long as the class is configured as a container.
-When you click the "Create here" button, the system will display the object edit interface.
-The following list of steps sum up what you should do when you want to add/create new content:
+When you click the "Here" button, the system will display the object edit interface.